-- The project committee must - - (a) within 60 days from the closing date for objections contemplated in section 21(2)(d)(i), or - (b) if a further consultation and public participation process is followed as contemplated in section 23, within 60 days from the closing date of such further objections permitted in terms of section 23 read with section 21(2)(d)(i),

-(2) The Council must consider and adopt the land use scheme with or without amendments.
+- (a) within 60 days from the closing date for objections contemplated in section 21(2)(c)(i), or - (b) if a further consultation and public participation process is followed as contemplated in section 23, within 60 days from the closing date of such further objections permitted in terms of section 23 read with section 21(2)(c)(i), submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption - (2) The Council must consider and adopt the land use scheme with or without amendments.

-25 Publication of notice of adoption and approval of land use scheme
+25. Publication of notice of adoption and approval of land use scheme